The City of Camrose

 Average Camrose Daycare Costs

 The average cost of daycare in Camrose may range from around $750 to $950 per month.
 This depends on the amount of full-time daycare.
 You may incur an additional cost for overtime.
-If you qualify you may apply for childcare subsidy to reduce your cost.
+If you qualify you may apply for a childcare subsidy to reduce your cost.
 To get an estimate of your childcare subsidy you may check on the provincial website.

 Camrose Average Grocery Bill